 A web server software that receives requests from browsers and serves web pages to the browsers.
 For more information, visit the Apache website.

 A record that determines how the Apache software processes a specific type of file.
 By default, Apache only handles certain file types.
 You can configure Apache handlers in cPanel's Apache Handlers interface (cPanel >> Home >> Advanced >> Apache Handlers).
 For more information, read Apache's handler documentation.

 An application that filters suspected spam.
 You can configure Apache SpamAssassin to filter spam more or less aggressively, based on the user's needs.
 For more information, visit the Apache SpamAssassin website.
 You can enable this service for users in WHM's Tweak Settings interface (WHM >> Home >> Server Configuration >> Tweak Settings).

 An authorization key hash that allows you to grant third-party users permission to run API functions with WHM account data.
 You can manage API tokens in WHM's Manage API Tokens interface (WHM >> Home >> Development >> Manage API Tokens).
 For more information, read our Guide to API Authentication - API Tokens in WHM documentation.

 A value that uniquely identifies each application within the cPanel interface.
 No two items in the cPanel interface share the same

 app_key value.
 For more information, read our Guide to cPanel Interface Customization - Appkeys documentation.

-A set of programming standards and tools that third-party or internal developers can use to interact with a software application. cPanel, Inc. provides APIs that you can use to customize and integrate with cPanel, WHM, and Manage2.
+A set of programming standards and tools that third-party or internal developers can use to interact with a software application. cPanel, L.L.C provides APIs that you can use to customize and integrate with cPanel, WHM, and Manage2.
 For more information, read our Developer Documentation documentation.